 2. Limit the Amount of Sound and Movement

 People with Alzheimer's can be easily overwhelmed by crowds and noise, says Marsha Lewis, PhD, dean of the School of Nursing of the University at Buffalo.

-Lewis suggests these strategies to keep distractions in check:
+She recommends these strategies to keep distractions in check: